De divisione naturae: That which neither is created nor creates

-The third sense, "which is created and does not create", is where the stream of reality, setting out from the centre, God, passing through the ideas in the Word, and enters the realm of space and time.
-Here they are no longer pure ideas but only the appearances of reality, that is phenomena.
-In the realm of space and time the ideas take on the burden of matter and become subject to multiplicity, change, imperfection, and decay.
-The material world, therefore, of our experience is composed of ideas clothed in matter — here Eriugena attempts a reconciliation of Platonism with Aristotelean notions.
-The last is God as the final end or goal of all things, that into which the world of created things ultimately returns.
-The return to God proceeds in the inverse order through all the steps which marked the downward course, or process of things from God.
-The elements become light, light becomes life, life becomes sense, sense becomes reason, reason becomes intellect, intellect becomes ideas in Christ, the Word of God, and through Christ returns to the oneness of God from which all the processes of nature began.
-This "incorporation" in Christ takes place by means of Divine grace in the Church, of which Christ is the invisible head.
+The last of Eriugena's natures is God as the final end or goal of all things, that into which the world of created things ultimately returns.
+Eriugena describes the return to God as proceeding through the previous three steps in inverse order: elements become light, light becomes life, life becomes sense, sense becomes reason, reason becomes intellect, intellect becomes ideas in Christ, the Word of God, and through Christ returns to the oneness of God from which all the processes of nature began.
+For Eriugena, this "incorporation" in Christ takes place by means of divine grace in the Church, of which Christ is the invisible head.